mgajda/less-arbitrary/towards-better-union.md

 types, we will assume that we need to abstract a bit from the _free type_ and take on larger sets whenever it seems justified.

+Another principle is that of **correct operation**, where given operations on types, we try to find a minimal types that assure correct operation unexpected errors.

 Indeed we want to use this theory to infer a type definition from a finite set of examples, but we also want it to generalize to infinite types.